Neutron Star Atmosphere-Ocean Dynamics: Conclusions

 Understanding the lateral inhomogeneity as well as the temporal variability of the fluid layers on neutron stars is important because all the observed radiation originates from these layers.
 The dynamics in the atmosphere--ocean layers can induce non-uniform, large-scale temperature structures on the surface; and, this can, for example, bias astrophysical measurements of the star's radius \citep[see, e.g.,][]{nattila2017}.

 Our analysis indicates that rapid rotators are the most susceptible to such measurement biases because they have zonally-symmetric but meridionally-varying jet streams that do not induce rotation-phase-dependent flux variations.
 Similarly, persistent background flows can markedly modify the location and size of spots, which are used in pulse profile analysis \citep[e.g.,][]{nattila2018}.
 In contrast, slow-rotators are most likely to exhibit spatial inhomogeneities due to the presence of few, stellar-scale spots, which move chaotically, and lack stationary jets.
-Lastly, the flows can lead to enhanced mixing of chemical gradients in the surface, but also trapping of chemicals into insulated ``pockets''; these will affect, for example, the ignition of thermonuclear X-ray bursts and propagation of the burning fronts; evidence for changing chemical compositions during the X-ray bursts is indeed observed \citep[e.g.,][]{kajava2017}.
+Lastly, the flows can lead to enhanced mixing as well as to generation of sharp gradients of chemical species and their sequestration into insulated ``pockets''.
+These will affect, for example, the ignition of thermonuclear X-ray bursts and propagation of the burning fronts; indeed, there is evidence for temporally-changing chemical compositions during X-ray bursts \citep[e.g.,][]{kajava2017}.